prikhi/pencil/docs/source/devguide/tutorial/drawingpath.rst

-Drawing Path - The D Behaviour
+Drawing Path - The D Behavior
 ==============================

 Pencil shapes are usually created using paths that are based on the SVG path specification.
-Pencil supports drawing shapes using the ``D`` behaviour.
-This behaviour generates the "d" attribute for the ``<path>`` SVG element as defined in the SVG Path data specification .
+Pencil supports drawing shapes using the ``D`` behavior.
+This behavior generates the "d" attribute for the ``<path>`` SVG element as defined in the SVG Path data specification .
 The value used in ``D`` is an array in which each item is a drawing command.